telefonicaid/iot-activation/tutorials/Arduino_AWS.md

 - Control Arduino board MKR NB-1500 using the Arduino IDE
 - Register a device on AWS
 - Generate credentials for AWS
-- Build a bridge between UDP and MQTT with Python
+- Build a bridge between UDP and AWS

 #### What will you need?